vrglhuhu/_file_reader_even_odd_seperator/README.md

 _Let this program seperate your even and odd numbers!_

 # _**Introduction**_
+> Welcome to my space!
+This program will help you to separate the even numbers and odd numbers from the numbers.txt file.
+It will create two text files, even_file.txt and odd_file.txt, and will write the even and odd numbers to the respective files.
+After that, it will print the numbers of even and odd numbers in the console.
+Finally, it will print "Completed!" in the console.

 # _**Features**_
 - > Header and Footer with Pyfiglet